oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 If the install fails for any reason, log in to the container using the above command and check `/tmp/orod.log`.
 You can also review the Grid Infrastructure logs located at `$GRID_BASE/diag/crs` and check for failure logs.
 If the failure occurred during the database creation then check the database logs.

-## Section 4: Adding a RAC Node using a Docker container
+## Section 4: Adding a RAC Node using a container

 Before proceeding to the next step, please ensure Oracle Grid Infrastructure is running and the Oracle RAC Database is open as per instructions in section 3.
 Otherwise, the node addition process will fail.